ipa320/curt_mini/README.md

+# This is the iron-devel branch, but only some dependencies in ipa_outdoor_robot_bringup.repos have been updated.
+This is not ported to iron!

 # Curt Mini

 Select a branch and the ROS version for your robot.
 You may need a ROS1 and a ROS2 workspace.